pallets/flask/docs/patterns/jquery.rst

 template.
 This template will load jQuery as above and have a little form we can add two numbers and a link to trigger the function on the server side.

+Note that we are using the :meth:`~werkzeug.MultiDict.get` method here which will never fail.
+If the key is missing a default value (here ``0``) is returned.
+Furthermore it can convert values to a specific type (like in our case `int`).
+This is especially handy for code that that is triggered by a script (APIs, JavaScript etc.) because you don't need special error reporting in that case.

 The HTML
 --------